Brexit Party election results: By-elections, 2019

+General election

 General election, 2019

 In April 2019, party leader Nigel Farage said the Brexit Party intended to stand candidates at the next general election.
 The same month, he promised not to stand candidates against the 28 Eurosceptic Conservative MPs who opposed the Brexit withdrawal agreement in Parliament.

 When a general election was held in December 2019, the Brexit Party stood in around half of the total seats in England, Scotland and Wales, campaigning most strongly in the red wall (seats long held by Labour Members of Parliament).
 The party did not stand in seats won by the Conservative Party in 2017 along with a number of exceptional seats; mainly in London, Scotland and the North East.
 A number of candidates who had been selected to stand in Conservative constituencies went on to run in the election as independent candidates on a Pro-Brexit platform.

 As largely expected, the Brexit Party failed to win any seats in the general election.
-Among its best results were in Barnsley Central, where Victoria Felton came second with 30.4% of the vote; Hartlepool, where party chairman Richard Tice came third with 25.8% of the vote; and Hull West and Hessle, where businesswoman and media personality Michelle Dewberry came third with 18% of the vote.
+Among its results the best were in Barnsley Central, where Victoria Felton came second with 30.4% of the vote; Hartlepool, where party chairman Richard Tice came third with 25.8% of the vote; and Hull West and Hessle, where businesswoman and media personality Michelle Dewberry came third with 18% of the vote.